MySQL® settings

 MDB ADMIN: Includes thePROCESS,REPLICATION_CLIENT,REPLICATION_SLAVE, andFLUSH_OPTIMIZER_COSTSprivileges.
 Additionally, it allows you to:- Run the KILL

-command for user queries. - Create and delete custom databases and users.
+command for user queries. - Create and delete user databases and users.

 - Grant permissions for objects created by a user.